 These homemade dog breath mint treats are easy to make and filled with healthy wholesome ingredients.
-Our pup loves them, and I can feel good about pampering him.
+Our pups love them, and I can feel good about pampering them.

 Please read the entire post for tips and tricks to ensure a perfect recipe every time.
 And don't forget to tag @peelwithzeal on Instagram so we can admire your creation!

 This post may include affiliate links.
 Please read my disclosure policy.

 Dogs get bad breath for a variety of reasons.
 While all pet owners should be doing routine oral maintenance on their pups, sometimes our dogs need a little extra help.

 Especially, when they get into "foods" they shouldn't.
 Like worms and goose droppings.
 Oh no?
 Your dog never eats things they shouldn't?
 Lies!

 All kidding aside our pup loves these homemade dog breath freshener treats.
 And we love that they are healthy and his puppy kisses smell so sweet.

 Plus we have gotten a few requests for a peanut-free dog treat recipe, and these fit the bill.
 They are also gluten and dairy-free which makes them a win all around.

 🧾Ingredients for Homemade Dog Breath Mints

 Oat Flour- You can buy oat flour or make your own oat flour from plain oats.